catid/never_forget/README.md

 The `beta` parameter is more of a detail.
 It modifies the EWMA decay rate of the FIM regularization term for each weight element.
 It measures how much it remembers the previous training example FIM terms when moving from part 1 to part 2 of the dataset.
 So `beta` should choose a trade-off between part 0 and part 1 loss at the end.

-We present hyperparameter sweep results as heatmaps below, showing the impact of different values of `alpha` and `beta` on the loss of all parts, and each part individually, as well as the validation loss:
+We present hyperparameter sweep results as heatmaps below, showing the impact of different values of `alpha` and `beta` on the loss of all parts, and each part individually, as well as the validation loss.
+Each number in the heatmap is one experiment run.

 ## Dataset Split 0